vallis/synthlisa/README.md

 ## Usage ##

-A general description of the formulation, implementation, and usage of _Synthetic LISA_ can be found in `doc/synthlisa.pdf` and `doc/manual.pdf` included with the package.
+A general description of the formulation, implementation, and usage of _Synthetic LISA_ can be found in [`doc/synthlisa.pdf`](https://github.com/vallis/synthlisa/blob/master/doc/synthlisa.pdf) and [`doc/manual.pdf`](https://github.com/vallis/synthlisa/blob/master/doc/manual.pdf) included with the package.
 Those documents however are somewhat outdated.
-See also `doc/history.txt` for a list of changes.
+See also [`doc/history.txt`](https://github.com/vallis/synthlisa/blob/master/doc/history.txt) for a list of changes.

 The briefest summary is that _Synthetic LISA_ implements (at the C++ level) a number of objects that describe the LISA orbits, noises, and TDI observables, as well as gravitational-wave sources.
 The user writes Python scripts to create and connect these objects, and to generate synthetic data form them.
-The Python API is documented reasonably well in the docstrings found in `lisasim/lisasim-swig.i`, which are accessible with Python's `help`.
-The example scripts in `examples` (and especially `examples/manual-examples`) are a good place to start.
+The Python API is documented reasonably well in the docstrings found in [`lisasim/lisasim-swig.i`](https://github.com/vallis/synthlisa/blob/master/lisasim/lisasim-swig.i), which are accessible with Python's `help`.
+The example scripts in [`examples`](https://github.com/vallis/synthlisa/tree/master/examples) (and especially [`examples/manual-examples`](https://github.com/vallis/synthlisa/tree/master/examples/manual-examples)) are a good place to start.

 ## License ##

-_Synthetic LISA_ is licensed under the Caltech public domain license (doc/license.pdf and doc/license.doc).
+_Synthetic LISA_ is licensed under the Caltech [public domain license](https://github.com/vallis/synthlisa/blob/master/doc/license.pdf).